mattconsto/keyboard/README.md

 ## Building

-You need lcuk and Microsoft Keyboard Layout Creator 1.4 installed in order to build this.
+You need luck and Microsoft Keyboard Layout Creator 1.4 installed in order to build this.
 It's not a very reliable bit of software.